Skip to content

 How much can I borrow?

 Depends on cash flow.
-Standard benchmark: annual debt service should not exceed 25-30% of annual cash flow.
-100,000 loan at 8% over 5 years costs 24,000 annually — requires 80,000-95,000 annual cash flow to service.
-Lenders also require collateral, personal guarantees for loans above 50,000 typically.
+A benchmark some lenders use is keeping annual debt service under roughly 25-30% of annual cash flow.
+A 100,000 loan at 8% over 5 years costs about 24,000 annually, which on that benchmark points to roughly 80,000-95,000 of annual cash flow to service comfortably.
+Lenders also commonly require collateral, and personal guarantees for larger loans.

-What about SBA loans?
+What about government-backed loans?

 Related Calculators